ZmnSCPxj-jr/sidepool/doc/06-htlcs.md

 > and modern I/O libraries and I/O OS software would maintain
 > caches and buffers all the way from the sidepool software to
 > libraries down to the network buffers.
+> It may seem strange to be so careful about BIP-327 `secnonce`s
+> yet willing to transfer private keys to counterparties.
 >
 > Against the above, we observe that:
 >